mindspore-ai/docs/docs/federated/docs/source_en/deploy_federated_server.md

 Federated Learning relies on [Redis Server](https://gitee.com/link?target=https%3A%2F%2Fredis.io%2F) as the cached data middleware by default.
 To run the Federated Learning service, a Redis server needs to be installed and run.

+> User must check the security of the Redis to be used.
+Some versions may have security vulnerabilities.

 Install Redis server:

 ```bash